QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @which +(x, y)

-This output says that the call has been dispatched to the `+` method responsible for handling integer values
+This output says that the call has been dispatched to the `+` method responsible for handling integer values.

 (We'll learn more about the details of this syntax below)